Cruise Ship Travel Advice

 - Always book your cruise and any shore excursions through a reputable company.

-- Always purchase specialist cruise travel insurance, and bring an EHIC if travelling within Europe.
+- Always purchase specialist cruise travel insurance.

 - If you are travelling to multiple destinations, be aware that you may need multiple visas, make sure you have these sorted and in place otherwise you may be denied entry.